nibox/Pose-Estimation-with-Message-Passing-Networks/README.md

 This repository contains the code for my master's thesis Pose Estimation with Graph Neural Networks.
 Follow-up work lead to his publication: [[Paper]](https://arxiv.org/abs/2110.05132)

+This thesis considers the task of human pose estimation in images which can contain multiple people.
+We propose a simple graph network based framework which follows the bottom-up pose estimation scheme.
+Previous work either relied on convolutional neural networks to model relations between keypoints or involved complex hierarchical grouping schemes.
+After the initial keypoint detection step, we apply a message passing network, which models the relations between the keypoints directly.
+On top of the resulting output, we use a set of three classifiers.
+One learns to associate pairs of keypoints, one identifies false positive keypoint detections, and the last one assigns each detection its correct type.
+This allows us to recover initially missed keypoints and correct misclassifications commited by the keypoint detector.
+We evaluate our model on the COCO and CrowdPose datasets.
+Our model improves the state-of-the-art by 0.5 AP on the COCO test split and 1.5AP on CrowdPose test split, achieving 71.0 AP and 69.0 AP respectively.

 ## Main Results
 ### Results on COCO test-dev2017 with multi-scale test
 | Method             | Backbone | Input size  |    AP | Ap .5 | AP .75 | AP (M) | AP (L) |